sh1ndoo/knowledge2/content/hobbies/Squad Busters by Supercell.md

 ### How to play doppelgangers battle mod
 - if you need money, get goblins. if you need boots, get chickens.
 - periodically switch to some suppliers so you can stock up on money/healing

+### Loot goblins
+- MUST have traders
+- goblins drop every minute. the 1 minute goblins are a lot. saw a crazy strategy where someone camped the center, dropped a super freeze, and then got all the money in the center because the goblins were slowed and in one place.

 ## December 2024 update